sar3th/DeathBan/README.md

 Right now, the plugin is still in early development.
 I will add more info as it progresses.

-Compiling
+Compiling and debugging
 ---------
-Create a _lib_ folder and put _bukkit-1.2.3-R0.2.jar_ in.
+Create a _lib_ folder and put _bukkit-1.2.3-R0.2.jar_ and _craftbukkit-1.2.3-R0.2.jar_ in it.
 Then open the project using NetBeans.
+Note that Bukkit is required for compiling and CraftBukkit is only used for debugging.

 Credits, Greetings and Thanks
 -----------------------------